coolcmyk/coolcmyk/README.md

 ## => coolcmyk / kyomoto

- => likes doing personal projects on artificial intelligence stuff, and tinkering with electronic and ai stuffs in general.
+ => likes tinkering with artifical intelligence and electronics in personal projects.

 [cv](CV_new.pdf)